-- 1. What are the procedures for obtaining accommodations? - Contact Angie Auldridge, DSS Advisor at 240-500-2628 or Jaime Bachtell, DSS Coordinator at 240-500-2273 to make an appointment. - If you have current documentation, you will need to bring it to your appointment. - Your accommodation forms will be automatically emailed to your professors on the first day of the semetser. - You will also be emailed a copy of your own accommodation form on the first day of the semester.
-Once you receive this email, this is your signal that your instructors also received a copy of your form. - 2.
-Do I need to do anything to get accommodations next semester? - You will not need to turn in any more documentation once we have you on file. - Your accommodation forms will automatically be emailed to your professors each semester, unless you tell us otherwise. - Remember that it is still your responsibility to discuss requested accommodations with teachers once they receive the accommodation forms. - 3.
+- 1. What are the procedures for obtaining accommodations? - Contact Katie Dyke, DSS Advisor at 240-500-2628 or Jaime Bachtell, DSS Coordinator at 240-500-2273 to make an appointment. - If you have current documentation, you will need to bring it to your appointment. - At your appointment, you will complete an intake and all initial paperwork. - Stop by the DSS Office during the first week of your classes to pick up your accommodation forms. - Students must take their accommodation forms to each of their professors, discuss the necessary accommodations, and have their professors sign the form. - Students must sign the form and return it to the DSS Office. - 2.
+Do I need to do anything to get accommodations next semester? - You will not need to turn in any more documentation once we have you on file.
+You will need to come to the office to pick up new accommodations forms each semester though. - 3.
 Where can I go to be tested for a disability? - You may stop by the DSS office for a list of resources of click the professional resource link for a professional near you. - 4.
-What is the difference between HS special education and college disability services? - All students must meet the same standards in college. - In college, students are responsible for identifying themselves, and to ask for assistance when needed. - In college you are not labeled and all disability related information is confidential. - Staff/Faculty will not speak with anyone including parents without a signed release form from the student. - 5.
+What is the difference between HS special education and college disability services? - All students must meet the same standards in college - In college students are responsible for identifying themselves, and to ask for assistance when needed - In college you are not labeled and all disability related information is confidential - Staff/Faculty will not speak with anyone including parents without a signed release form from the student - 5.
 What is documentation of a disability - Documentation may come in the form of an IEP or a 504 plan as well as a psychological evaluation from a licensed professional.
 Appropriate documentation should include the nature of the disability, functional limitations, and recommended accommodations for the student.
 If you are unsure of whether your documentation is acceptable, please contact the DSS office. - 6.
 What are reasonable accommodations? - Modifications that enable a student to enjoy equal benefits and privileges of their educational experience and accomplish tasks to the best of their abilities.